stites/stites.io/posts/2018-01-11-cyclical-learning-rates.md

 title: (paper) Cyclical Learning Rates for Training Neural Networks
 ---

-[Cyclical Learning Rates for Training Neural Networks][paper]
+[Cyclical Learning Rates for Training Neural Networks][paper] ([github][gh])

-([github][gh])

 Introduced via Jeremy Howard as one of the two techniques that gives him deep learning superpowers, cyclical learning rates are a departure from the manual decision making process when choosing a learning rate in deep learning.
 Currently either stepwise- or cosine-annealing is the usual method of learning rate decay, but these include decisions around manual hyperparameters which humans are not nessecarily good at making.
 Adaptive learning rates also exist, but cyclic learning rates require a negligible computation overhead.
 Where adaptive methods like AdaGrad, RMSProp, and AdaDelta treat the learning rate problem as a non-stationary one, CLR offers a schedule which, counterintuitively, resets the learning rate periodically.

 several policies for learning rate schedules are proposed in the paper.
 Here is the first in the paper, converted to haskell.
-Other policies might include the following triangular policy with a learning rate difference is cut in half each time, or where the decay rate decays by an exponential factor of \\(gamma^iteration\\).
+Other policies might include the following triangular policy with a learning rate difference is cut in half each time, or where the decay rate decays by an exponential factor of \\(gamma^{iteration}\\).

+    triangular_clr_policy
-    triangular_clr_policy :: forall f .
-(Ord f, RealFrac f) => f -> f -> Int -> Int -> f
+      :: forall f .
+(Ord f, RealFrac f)
+      => f -> f -> Int -> Int -> f
     triangular_clr_policy maxLR minLR e s = lr where
         epoch_num, step_size, cycle, x :: f